 Registering under the CATSI Act

-- Conduct an election for first board of directors and office bearers; and
+- conduct an election for first board of directors and office bearers

 Once registered as an RNTBC a corporation will need to:

-- Set up a minute book for directors’ meetings, general meetings and annual general meetings; and
+- set up a minute book for directors’ meetings, general meetings and annual general meetings

 PBC record keeping and reporting requirements

-The CATSI Act sets out what Aboriginal and Torres Strait Islander corporations must do by law.
+The CATSI Act sets out what Aboriginal and Torres Strait Islander corporations must do by law (ORIC - lodging reports).

 PBCs have obligations under the CATSI Act to maintain a register of members; conduct annual general and special meetings; maintain financial accounts and records; and lodge documents with the Registrar.
 For reporting purposes, the CATSI Act classifies PBCs as large, medium or small according to their size and income (Reporting requirements).
 In order to reduce the administrative burden on small corporations, reporting responsibilities for small corporations are less complex than those of larger ones.
 Corporation size is calculated as follows: